 - Wickham, H., & Grolemund, G. (2017).
 R for data science: Import, tidy, transform, visualize, and model data.
 Sebastopol, Canada: O’Reilly Media, Inc. [Available at http://r4ds.had.co.nz.]

 Bookdown.org is a major catalyst for data science in R, as it provides many great books on various topics at no charge.
-The archive page contains books on an even wider selection of topics, including many unfinished ones.
-Easy recommendations include:
+The archive page contains books on an even wider selection of topics.
+Due to the grass-roots nature of the site, many books are unfinished and of low quality.
+However, there are also many excellent ones.
+Some easy recommendations include:

 The Art of Data Science (by Roger D. Peng and Elizabeth Matsui) is a thoughtful introduction to the principles behind data science.